S572396/buzzline-06-sruiz/README.md

 ## I have saved charts in the data folder of the 3 expected bar charts for average age by sex, sex counts, and Top 10 jobs by sex.
 ## Please note when running the consumer the charts do take a bit to come up.I notice you close one and the other will pop up.
 Then close the seond chart, and the third will come up.

-## Task 7.
-Start a CSV Producer

-Follow a similar process to start the csv producer.
-You will need to:
-1. Open a new terminal.
-2. Activate your .venv.
-3. Know the command that works on your machine to execute python (e.g. py or python3).
-4. Know how to use the -m (module flag to run your file as a module).
-5. Know the full name of the module you want to run.
-Hint: Look in the producers folder.
-6. Add my own unique for tempertature classificaton , low , normal, high

-py -m producers.csv_producer_ruiz

-What did we name the topic used with csv data?
-Hint: See the producer code and [.env](.env).

-## Task 8.
-Start a CSV Consumer

-Follow a similar process to start the csv consumer.
-You will need to:
-1. Open a new terminal.
-2. Activate your .venv.
-3. Know the command that works on your machine to execute python (e.g. py or python3).
-4. Know how to use the -m (module flag to run your file as a module).
-5. Know the full name of the module you want to run.
-Hint: Look in the consumers folder.
-6. Added new messages about the temerature ranges, such as its getting warmer message.

-py -m consumers.csv_consumer_ruiz

-What did we name the topic used with csv data?
-Hint: See the consumer code and [.env](.env).

-## About the Smart Smoker (CSV Example)

-A food stall occurs when the internal temperature of food plateaus or stops rising during slow cooking, typically between 150°F and 170°F.
-This happens due to evaporative cooling as moisture escapes from the surface of the food.
-The plateau can last for hours, requiring adjustments like wrapping the food or raising the cooking temperature to overcome it.
-Cooking should continue until the food reaches the appropriate internal temperature for safe and proper doneness.

-The producer simulates a smart food thermometer, sending a temperature reading every 15 seconds.
-The consumer monitors these messages and maintains a time window of the last 5 readings.
-If the temperature varies by less than 2 degrees, the consumer alerts the BBQ master that a stall has been detected.
-This time window helps capture recent trends while filtering out minor fluctuations.

 ## Later Work Sessions
 When resuming work on this project: